-Readings in American literature from the Colonial period through Reconstruction.
-Fiction, poetry, and non-fiction will be placed into their historical and philosophical contexts.
+This American Literature course focuses on readings from the Colonial period through Reconstruction.
+Fiction, poetry, and nonfiction will be placed into their historical and philosophical contexts.
 Discussion and written responses are based on the reading.
 (A, CSU-GE, UC, I) (C-ID ENGL 130)